Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Introduction

-To address the trainability issue, we propose an efficient reduced-domain parameter initialization strategy.
-Our contributions are summarized as follows. \begin{itemize} \item For the cost function related to a summation of at most $S$-local Pauli operators, we theoretically prove that if the initial domain of each parameter in an $L$-depth circuit is reduced in proportion to $\frac{1}{\sqrt{L}}$, the norm of the gradient decays at most polynomially with $L$ when the number of qubits $N$ and the depth $L$ increase.
-Thus, as $L$ increases polynomially with $N$, VQAs are trainable in the beginning.
-The result is quite different from the belief that even with an $S$-local observable, BPs occur when $L$ is a polynomial function of $N$. \item Via simulations, we also demonstrate that our parameter initialization strategy can protect QNNs from exponentially many spurious local minima in the cost function landscape.
-Compared with the over-parametrization strategy, our approach is not only economical on quantum resources, but also easily implementable in practice. \end{itemize}
+In this work, we propose an efficient reduced-domain initialization strategy to enhance trainability of PQCs.
+By focusing on the variational quantum eigensolver (VQE), we theoretically prove that for an $L$-depth circuit, if the initial domain of each parameter is reduced in proportion to $\frac{1}{\sqrt{L}}$, the norm of the cost gradient decays at most polynomially with $L$ as the number of qubits and the depth increase.
+Our result is quite different from the belief that BPs occur when the circuit depth is polynomial of the number of qubits.
+This is because the reduced-domain initialization can help maintain a balance between the trainability and expressibility of PQCs.
+Via simulations, we first validate our theoretical results.
+Then we show that our reduced-domain initialization can protect QNNs from the phenomenon of exponentially many spurious local minima in cost function landscapes, and help achieve improved performance.

 The paper is organized as follows.
-In Section~\ref{notation}, we introduce the notation and describe the generic setup of VQAs.
-In Section~\ref{main}, we first present the theoretical results concerning the norm of the gradient of cost function under our reduced-domain parameter initialization strategy, and then extend the main results to the capacity of helping PQCs avoid BPs\@.
-In Section~\ref{experiments}, via simulations we validate the theoretical results in VQE tasks, and generalize the reduced-domain initialization strategy to QNNs.
+In Section~\ref{notation}, we describe the generic setup of VQAs.
+In Section~\ref{main}, we present the theoretical results of enhancing trainability of PQCs through the reduced-domain parameter initialization strategy.
+In Section~\ref{experiments}, via simulations we demonstrate the enhanced trainability in VQE tasks, as well as the improved convergence in both VQE and QNN instances.
 Section~\ref{conclusion} concludes the paper.